Alertness: Alertness after waking

-is related to the quality of sleep (currently measured only by self-reported quality), positive emotional state (specifically self-report happiness), and age.
+The baseline level of daily alertness is related to the quality of sleep (in the 2022 study measured only by self-reported quality), positive emotional state (specifically self-report happiness), and age.
 There are genes that enable people to be apparently healthy and alert with little sleep.
 However, twin-pair analyses indicate that the genetic contribution to daytime alertness is small.
 Other factors such as natural light exposure and synchronicity with the circadian rhythm may matter as well.

 Behavioral ecology

 Vigilance is important for animals so that they may watch out for predators.
 Typically a reduction in alertness is observed in animals that live in larger groups.
 Studies on vigilance have been conducted on various animals including the scaly-breasted munia.